 Accident: A sudden, fortuitous event or an unexpected, unforeseen event, not under the control of an insured and resulting in a loss.
 Often used to refer to a collision or insurance event.
-(See "Car accidents: What you need to know.")
+See What to do after a car accident

 Accident Frequency: The number of times an accident occurs.
 Used by actuaries (see definition below) to predict losses and appropriately base premiums.